-6. Exploitation (incl Child Sex Exploitation, Child Criminal Exploitation & County Lines)
+6. Exploitation (including Child Sex Exploitation, Child Criminal Exploitation & County Lines)

-imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 This power imbalance could be due to age, gender, sexual identity, cognitive ability, physical strength, status, and /or access to economic or other resources.
 The abuse could be linked to an exchange for something the victim perceives that they need or want and/or will be to the financial benefit or other advantage (such as increase status) of the perpetrator or facilitator.